Vegan vs Vegetarian Foods: Which Ones Have the Highest Protein Content?

 Calcium

 Vegetarians can rely on dairy for calcium, while vegans need to be more mindful of incorporating fortified plant-based milks and leafy greens like kale and broccoli.
+Calcium supplements can also help fill in nutritional gaps as needed.

 Vitamin B12